Bellman function method for general operators on martingales: Introduction

-In this paper, we show that Burkholder's method can be extended to ``almost all'' operators from the vector Gundy's theorem~\cite{Ki1985tran} and provide a single Bell\-man-ty\-pe function that ``encodes'' their $L^p$-boundedness.
+In this paper, we implement the program that was partly announced (without any proofs) in the short report~\cite{BoOsTs2021tran}: we show that Burkholder's method can be extended to ``almost all'' operators from the vector Gundy's theorem~\cite{Ki1985tran} and provide a single Bell\-man-ty\-pe function that ``encodes'' their $L^p$-boundedness.
 In particular, this applies to the martingale Rubio de Francia operator from~\cite{Os2016tran}.